cschladetsch/Cplus/README.md

 * Includes tracing memory model.
 * Adds C++-based IDL to generate boiler-plate C code, to make a simpler `C with classes`.

-The end-goal is to provide a basis for an IoT infrastructure that we can all use with ease and confidence.